elijah-farrell/portfolio-template01/README.md

 ![Portfolio Preview](src/assets/default-preview.png)

-> **Note**: This is a default preview image.
-Replace `src/assets/default-preview.png` with your own portfolio screenshot or hero image for a personalized preview.

 # Modern Portfolio Template

 A modern, responsive portfolio template built with React, TypeScript, and Vite.
 Features smooth animations, optimized performance, and accessibility-first design.